jchris/WebWorkerStorage/WebWorkerStorage.md

 Any website can create new WebWorkerStorage database.
 Simliar to the same-origin policy, a website can only access WebWorkerStorage databases belong to the same domain.

-## Privacy

-Websites can request permission to read other domain's databases.
-The user MUST be explicitly confirm or deny the request.
-Vendors MAY add limitations to a confirmed permission.
-For example "allow once", "allow for this session", "allow today", "allow forever".

 ## References